marcelb1973/scrivsidian/README.md

 ### Meta data (keyword, status, etc.)

-Meta data is currently not processed.
-Support will be added in a future version.
+Meta data, other than keywords, is currently not processed.
+Support may be added in a future version.

 ### Images and other external files